GameBuilders/gamebuilders-site/events/_posts/2014-1-29-speedy-development.markdown

 The framework is posted on Github.
 Click [here](https://github.com/GameBuilders/gamebase) to view it.

+#Location#
+We'll be in Siebel 2405 for the duration.

 #Food#
 We are planning to provide lunch at the beginning and the end of the competition, and snacks and drinks for the duration.
 However, as in past Gamebuild-a-thons, this may vary depending on the number of participants.